jankowskib/FELix/README.md

 * Write / read memory
 * Execute the code at address
 * Flash LiveSuit image (at this moment only newer image are supported)
-* Extract data from LiveSuit image
+* Extract single item from LiveSuit image
 * Format the device NAND / Write new MBR
 * Enable NAND
 * Dump/flash single partition